New 42 day free trial

 Failure to comply with these terms and conditions can result in termination of USPS API access without prior notice.”

-If you need to standardize a database of addresses, merge address data or check more than a few addresses at a time, you need to look elsewhere for a solution and if you're working with a large volume of addresses, there's a tremendous opportunity to unlock revenue and drive ROI in your organization.
+If you need to standardize a database of addresses, merge address data, or check more than a few addresses at a time, you need to look elsewhere for a solution.
+If you're working with a large volume of addresses, there's a tremendous opportunity to unlock revenue and drive ROI in your business operations.
 You might want to check out our ebook to learn more:

 Read our 5 address validation use cases ebook now

-Or, continue to learn about the limitations of the USPS API with documentation and support.
+Or, you can continue to learn about the limitations of the USPS address verification API with documentation and support.

 Do you:

-1. Want oodles and oodles of delicious, tried and true example code provided by the very developers who created the USPS address APIs?
+1. Want oodles and oodles of delicious, tried-and-true example code provided by the same developers who created the USPS address APIs?

 4. Want legendary phone, email and chat support?